Anthonylam7/MESA-Lab/README.md

 1. The design of an education cross platform application for visual representation of related topics
 2. Design for control of an adult-sized rover.

+# Sample image of the rover
+Image was rendered via blender.

 ## Software dependencies:
 1. Kivy python3